 What is a Minimalist Bunk Bed Design?

-Like I mentioned, we choose to DIY a bunk bed for a few reasons.
+As I mentioned, we chose to DIY a bunk bed for a few reasons.
 First, we had a smaller budget for this project, and building your own beds can save a lot of money.
 Second, you could build a much higher quality bed than you could buy.
 Third, I wanted to reuse several pieces from the sofa my grandfather built.

 So I guess you could also call this an eco-friendly bunk bed since we are reusing old boards.
 But a minimalist bunk bed design uses fewer materials, colors, or extras.
 It’s a simple design and we’ll share how we did it below.